pindab0ter/hansvl.nl/content/blog/fish-function-for-webp/index.md

 I’ll leave implementing this in `bash`/`zsh` as an exercise to the reader.

+> **Note:** It turns out this is not needed for this project, as my current Hugo setup automatically converts images to
+> WebP.

 [^1]: The file name doesn’t matter here, as the function name determines how you call it, but it’s good practice to give them the same name.